ioannakarageorgou/Twitter-Sentiment-Analysis/README.md

 ### Twitter Sentiment Analysis

-Positive, Negative, Neutral tweets in English
+Positive, Negative and Neutral tweets in English

 Methods used:
 - SVM & KNN - For Bag Of Words